bryanwhiting/blog/posts/a-10-week-self-guided-data-science-intro-course.md

 While doing the following, on weeks 2-10, write one blog post to outline what you learned.

-1) where did you start?
+1) Where did you start?
 Why was it hard to learn?
 What did you want to know?
-2) what concepts were new to you?
+2) What concepts were new to you?
 3) Do something with that knowledge.
 Search the internet to find data you can write about.

 If you don't get very far, just move on to the next topic.
 Breadth is better early on to find out what you enjoy.
 Don't get caught up in the details.
 Skim more.
 Write more.
 Worry less.
 You got this.